Adult entry to Southern Cross University

 Southern Cross University offers a range of ways to gain entry for those not coming straight from high school to university.
-Applicants may gain admission based on their previous secondary, tertiary or TAFE studies or by one of the ways listed below:
+Applicants may gain admission based on their or by one of the ways listed below:

-An initiative of Southern Cross University, working towards the federal government's goal to increase the number of Australians with degrees, SCU College offers programs and Associate degrees to make your pathway into university a little bit smaller.
+An initiative of Southern Cross University, working towards the federal government’s goal to increase the number of Australians with degrees, SCU College offers the award-winning, fee-free Preparing for Success at SCU Program (PSP) that teaches students the academic skills required for success at university.
+Successfully completing the PSP allows students to proceed directory to one of SCU College’s associate degrees or an SCU bachelor degree to make your pathway into university a little bit easier.

 Visit SCU College’s website for more information.

 Work experience entailing a significant level of responsibility may be considered when calculating a selection rank for entry to university.
 Details of any such work experience should be included in your application for study.

 Trade qualified applicants will receive a selection rank and therefore should include details of their trade certificate and work experience in their application.

 Any other applicant who has completed a qualification as a requirement of their employment should also include those details in their application.

 Southern Cross University recognises that many aspects of a person's life experience results in the development of skills, abilities and knowledge which relate directly to tertiary study for some undergraduate courses.